When Apple goes big, it tends to follow suit.

 Ah, the Apple Pencil.
 The one that saw Apple receive much ridicule in September when it was first announced.

 Why?
-Well, Steve Jobs infamously remarked “Who wants a stylus?” at the original iPhone launch.
+Well, Steve Jobs once said “Who wants a stylus?” at the original iPhone launch and apparently his wisdom is infallible, just like the Pope.
 As much as we’d like to join in with this parade of derision, the Apple Pencil really works quite well with the Pro’s 12.9in screen.

 As someone who prefers writing over typing, I loved scribbling ideas down on the iPad Pro.
 It would be great if the native Notes app could convert my handwriting into text, instead of saving my scribbles as artwork.
 Paper by FiftyThree comes ready for iPad Pro doodling and it’s delightful to use thanks to its range of tools and realistic shading function.
 The app is also smart enough to differentiate between your palm and Pencil, so you don’t get to give yourself a cramp using it awkwardly.

 The monster iPad comes with an equally monstrous price tag.
 32GB WiFi for ₹67,900, 128 GB iPad Pro with just WiFi at ₹79,900 and the 128GB WiFi Plus Cellular connectivity at ₹91,900.
 Apple Pencil will cost ₹8,600 in India while the Apple Smart Keyboard costs ₹14,900